 '''

-logging {

 category default { default_syslog; default_debug; };

 category unmatched { null; };

 };

 '''

 In BIND Version 9, the logging configuration is only established after the entire configuration file has been parsed.
-In BIND Version 8, it was established as soon as the logging statement was parsed.
 When the server is starting up, all logging messages regarding syntax errors in the configuration file go to the default channels.

-6.5.3.5.1.
+6.4.3.5.1.
 The Channel Phrase

 All log output goes to one or more channels; you can make as many of them as you want.
-Every channel definition must include a destination clause that says whether messages selected for the channel go to a file (by default, TCPIP\$BIND\RUN.LOG), or are discarded.
+Every channel definition must include a destination clause that says whether messages selected for the channel go to a file (by default, TCPIP\$BIND_RUN.LOG), or are discarded.
 It can optionally also limit the message severity level that is accepted by the channel (the default is info); and can specify whether to include a time stamp, the category name and severity level (the default is not to include any).